 Side effects reported by some people include muscle pain and digestive problems.

 Muscle pain is the most common side effect caused by statin use.
-A found that over 10 percent of people taking high-dose statins had muscle pain.
+A 2014 assessment found that intolerance of statins is a real issue usually noted as muscle-related symptoms.
+It’s estimated that between 1 and 10 percent of muscle symptoms are related to statin use.

 Muscle pain can be uncomfortable.
 However, you should call your doctor right away if you have: